20ParthSharma/Virtual_Assistant/README.md

 This Virtual Assistant combines the power of AI with modern web technologies to simulate intelligent conversations and perform real-time tasks.
 It includes:

-🎤 Voice/Chat-based Interface
+🎤 Voice/Chat-based Interface.

-⚙️ AI Response Generation (using NLP or OpenAI API)
+⚙️ AI Response Generation (using NLP or OpenAI API).

-💬 Chat History Storage using MongoDB
+💬 Chat History Storage using MongoDB.

-🌐 RESTful API built with Express and Node
+🌐 RESTful API built with Express and Node.

-🎨 Frontend built with React for smooth and dynamic UI
+🎨 Frontend built with React for smooth and dynamic UI.

-🔐 Authentication (optional) with JWT or session cookies
+🔐 Authentication (optional) with JWT or session cookies.

 🛠️ Tech Stack